Do You Need to Get a Sales Tax Permit in Colorado?

 What Should You Do Once You Determine You Have Sales Tax Nexus?

 Once you determine that you have sales tax nexus in Colorado, your next step is to register for a sales tax permit in the state.
 Check out our blog post on getting a sales tax permit in Colorado for more information about that process.
-If you are not interested in doing the work of getting the permit yourself, TaxValet can handle the permit registration for you with our Sales Tax Permit Registration service.

 Common Ways to Have Sales Tax Nexus in Colorado